-Property, plant and equipment is subsequently stated at cost less accumulated depreciation and any accumulated impairment losses.
+Property, plant and equipment is subsequently stated at cost less accumulated depreciation and any accumulated impairment losses, except for land which is stated at cost less any accumulated impairment losses.

 Depreciation of an asset commences when the asset is available for use as intended by management.
 Depreciation is charged to write off the asset's carrying amount over its estimated useful life to its estimated residual value, using a method that best reflects the pattern in which the asset's economic benefits are consumed by the organisation.